Table of Content

 The technique uses global positioning systems (GPS) along with radio frequency identification (RFID) to create a “fence”.

 Various sectors like restaurants, clothing brands, financial services, telecommunication services, etc make use of geo conquest advertising techniques.
-The idea is to leverage the consumer’s behavior and state of mind at an appropriate time through impactful ad content.
+The idea is to leverage on consumer’s behavior and state of mind at an appropriate time through impactful ad content.

 Using beacons is another aspect of LBA.
 The technique works similar to geofencing but makes use of small physical objects that are placed in the desired locations.
 These devices detect the presence of a user mobile, the moment it moves within the range.